 Before the sunsets head to the Gediminas Castle Tower for views over Vilnius.
 You can walk up the hill for free and enjoy the sunset or enter the tower for a fee of five Euro, which will also get you higher up.
 The tower is open seven days/week from 1000-2000.
 If you’re willing to walk further and want better views, instead head to the Three Crosses where you can walk up the hill for free.

-Once the sunsets head back to old town for dinner.
+Once the sun sets head back to the old town for dinner.
 If you’re up to try some local beer and/or bar food to the popular local spot, Būsi Trečias.